-- Epworth state assets at bid price. - Threadneedle property fund is stated at net asset value (NAV) and Mayfair Capital property fund is stated at bid price. - The pooled LDI assets are stated at Net Asset Value (NAV). - Annuity policies are valued by the Scheme Actuary as the amount of the related obligation, determined using the most recent Scheme Funding valuation assumptions updated for market conditions at the reporting date.
+- CFB / Epworth assets at bid price. - Threadneedle property fund is stated at net asset value (NAV) and Mayfair Capital Fund is stated at bid price. - The Partner Group fund is stated at Net Asset Value (NAV). - The pooled LDI assets are stated at Net Asset Value (NAV).